 The top five areas of health you should focus on are:

-- Stay healthy.
-Individuals should monitor their blood pressure and cholesterol level to decrease the risk of illnesses such as diabetes, because these can lead to more health issues.
+- Stay healthy – Individuals should monitor their blood pressure and cholesterol level to decrease the risk of illnesses such as diabetes because these can lead to more health issues.
 People may also stay healthy by avoiding excessive smoking and drinking.
-If you smoke, read these 8 tips to help you quit smoking.

 Diagnosis and Treatment

 A medical professional can usually determine if someone has Alzheimer’s, but it can be a lengthy process.
-A proper diagnosis for Alzheimer’s disease is strenuous because there is no single test that confirmsan individual has the disease.
+A proper diagnosis of Alzheimer’s disease is strenuous because there is no single test that confirms an individual has the disease.

 These are the steps that can be taken to determine if a person has Alzheimer’s.